AbeBuck/BSU-Spartan-Team_FE-2024/README.md

     RPM – rotations per minute, Ncm – newton centimeter

 The Medium Motor was shown to be negligibly faster than the Large Motor.
 However, the Large Motor was able to provide a substantial amount of power compared to its counterpart.
 With these pieces of  information, the team had chosen to use the Large Motor for both driving and steering management.
-The robot uses three (3) Large Motors, one each for driving and steering, while the other one will be discussed in the last part of Sense Management.
+The robot uses two (2) Large Motors for its mobility, one each for driving and steering.

 ### 1.2 Robot Design